mridubhatnagar/blogs-backup/ckyol7blb05bu7ns12a8q14fg.md

 Hanuman Chalisa, Maha-Mratuyanjay, Shabad, Sai Baba Arti.
 You can ask me if there is anything left.
 I have played all to find solace.

 Any discussion related to marriage.
 Used to result in a fun fight.
 3 of them used to team up against me.
-My argument being, I got the education to lead a life on my own terms.
-Strong and Independent has been my priority.
-They were supportive of that.
-Probably in a world where girls are married as soon as they graduate.
-I am at a different place.
-I am where I am because of them.
+Strong and Independent first has been my priority.

 While I fought, still fight.
 I won't give in.
 She might have thought together they might someday discuss it.
 In my absence.
 That day didn't come.
 She is worried and wants me to think about the next thing in life.
 Life throws you in weird situations.
 I know right.